 - The Overlook Film Festival (formerly Stanley Film Festival, focused on horror films) – New Orleans, Louisiana, US, 7 years – IW100, MMGe10, MMGe30, noMMHoSF5, GGe50, MMGe25, DC55, MMGe50

 - Fantasporto (focused on indie & experimental genre films) – Porto, Portugal, 40 years – RHoFa7, exEFFFF, HR20, GGe50, DC55

 Colored blue are the newly-added festivals & those that climbed in the top at the latest updates.
 Colored green are the festivals with direct FilmFreeway submission links.
 Colored red are the festivals with direct Festhome submission links only.
 Festivals must be at least 5 years old to be included in top 25.

-- A Night of Horror: ANOH (reopened with new leadership after a two years hiatus) – Sydney, Australia, 13 years – RHoFa20, GGe50, DC55 – selected/attended in 2015
+- A Night of Horror: ANOH (reopened with new leadership after a two years hiatus, focused on indie horror films) – Sydney, Australia, 13 years – RHoFa20, GGe50, DC55

 - Brooklyn Horror Film Festival – New York City, NY, US, 5 years – MMGe30, GGe3, DC55, MMGe50, FFGe100

 - Fantaspoa (focused on Ibero-American genre films) – Porto Alegre, Brazil, 16 years – RHoFa20, MIFF, MMHoFa, MMGe30, DC55, MMGe50, GGe20

 - FilmQuest (focused on indie sci-fi, horror & fantasy films) – Provo, Utah, US, 7 years – MM50-2017-2015-2021, MMGe30, DC55, MMGe50, FFGe5, GGe50